Devil sticks: Variants

 Devil sticks vary widely in size and construction materials, but the batons are generally based on one of two basic designs: tapered and straight.
 Tapered batons are tapered from the ends towards the middle such that the middle is thinner than the ends.
 Straight batons are uniform in width but have weights attached to the ends.
 Rarely, a hybrid design consisting of a tapered baton with weights attached to the ends is used.

 Devil sticks are usually constructed of wood, plastic, aluminum, or composite materials such as fiberglass or carbon fiber.
 They are most often covered with an elastomer that both increases the friction coefficient (grip) between the baton and handles as well as providing some protection against repeated drops.
 Infrequently, other coverings such as cloth, suede, or leather are used.
 Even more rarely, a vinyl or mylar covering which reduces the stick's "grip" is used.

-Flower sticks have flower-shaped ends which slow down the movement of the baton and make learning some moves and tricks easier.
-Heavier and floppier ends allow for greater control by expanding the sweet spot with more weight and increasing the duration of the control phase of a stroke or lift due to the momentum and continued motion of the 'flop' or 'tassel' on the ends of the central baton.
+The terms "devil stick" and "flower stick" are sometimes used interchangeably, although "flower stick" more specifically refers to straight batons with tasselled or padded ends.
+Flower sticks differ from traditional devil sticks in both construction and handling.
+While devil sticks are typically tapered or biconical in shape, flower sticks are generally straight and fitted with tasselled or weighted ends.
+These end attachments increase air resistance and friction, slowing the movement of the baton and allowing for greater control during manipulation.
+This increased drag and slower response are often cited as factors that make flower sticks more accessible for beginners compared to faster, more responsive tapered designs.
+As a result, flower sticks are often used in teaching environments and are associated with techniques that involve wrapping and contact-based manipulation.

 Fire devil sticks (also known as firesticks) typically have an aluminum core and have fuel-soaked wicks on the ends to allow them to be set on fire for visual effect.
 Both flower and non-flower versions of firesticks exist.

-Illuminated devilsticks can create interesting visual effects in darkness with the use of battery-powered electric 'seed' bulbs; LEDs; or with phosphorescent or chemiluminescent materials.
+Illuminated devilsticks can create interesting visual effects in darkness with the use of battery-powered electric 'seed' bulbs, LEDs, or with phosphorescent or chemiluminescent materials.